 All in all, Steel structures are becoming increasingly eco-friendly through innovations in material science, manufacturing processes, and construction practices.
-The high recyclability of steel, combined with advancements in low-carbon production methods like EAF and hydrogen-based steelmaking, is driving the steel industry toward a more sustainable future.
-Life Cycle Assessment tools are helping engineers optimize steel use and minimize the environmental impact of structures, while green building certification programs recognize the sustainability benefits of steel.
-As global demand for sustainable construction continues to grow, steel will play a pivotal role in reducing the carbon footprint of the built environment and supporting the transition to renewable energy infrastructure.
+The high recyclability of steel, combined with advancements in low-carbon production methods like EAF and hydrogen-based steelmaking, is driving the steel energy use, contributing to a circular economy in construction (Nguyen & Patel, 2022).